What parents need to know

 Is it any good?

-Based on a comic book called Mirror Mirror by Joshua Williamson, The Hunters marks another effort by Walmart and Procter & Gamble to deliver quality entertainment for the whole family, and once again it succeeds...to a degree.
+The Hunters marks another effort by Walmart and Procter & Gamble to deliver quality entertainment for the whole family, and once again it succeeds ... to a degree.
 The good-versus-evil, globetrotting archaeological adventure certainly isn't a new movie concept (ever heard of Indiana Jones?), nor is it likely to be a particular winner with the little ones in the family.
 To that end, enter the fairy-tale tie-ins: the magical mirror from Snow White, the Seven Dwarves' cottage, and a few other elements from other favorite stories and elements of mythology.
 The trouble is, this aspect of the story isn't prominent enough to keep kids' attention or to take the edge off the sometimes intense content, and, in light of the otherwise intense action sequences, it comes across as pretty corny to older viewers.

 But the news isn’t all bad.
 Setting aside the Snow White arc, this is a story about family members trying to find each other, both literally and in the emotional sense.
 Carter and Jordyn's job takes them far from home a lot, and the fact that their boys don't know the truth about what they do drives an even bigger wedge down the middle of this family.
 In that sense, what begins as each side's biggest nightmare could wind up being their saving grace, and the movie's messages about honesty, communication, and trust aren't tarnished by a disjointed story line that misses the mark for families.

 Families can talk about facing difficult decisions.
 Kids: Why did Paxton and Tripp agree to track down the shards before looking for their parents?
 Does the common good always outweigh individual desires?
 Have you ever faced a choice between what you wanted and what you knew was right for everyone involved?